Census Dots

 Native American/Other

-Of the 36 places in Rhode Island, Carolina is the 27th most populous.
+Carolina is ranked the 26th most populous place in Rhode Island, out of 36 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Carolina was ranked the 27th most populous place in the 2020 Census.

 Carolina's White Population